opalj/IntelliJIntegration/README.md

 You can also jump between instructions within the bytecode editor.
 This is possible for the if and goto instructions, e.g. *GOTO*, *IFGT*, and *IFNULL*.
 These take the jump destination (a program counter value) as input, thus the caret will be placed at that program counter value.
-To do this, press [Ctrl + Alt + 1] on one such instruction.
+To do this, press [Alt + Shift + 1] on one such instruction.

 ![Insert GIF, if possible](path/to/your/img.png)

 Furthermore it's possible to directly jump to a line in the source code that corresponds to an instruction.
-To do this, press [Ctrl + Alt + 2] on an instruction.
+To do this, press [Alt + Shift + 2] on an instruction.
 IntelliJ will then navigate to the source file, if available, and place the caret at the line number of the instruction.

 ![Insert GIF, if possible](path/to/your/img.png)